What's an STI?

 Most STIs can be treated and cured

 Some of the most commonly reported STIs can be treated and cured.
 Potentially serious STIs like chlamydia and gonorrhea can be cured by antibiotics.
-Treatment can also help to reduce symptoms, or future outbreaks (e.g., antivirals for herpes and HPV).
+Treatment can also help to reduce symptoms, or future outbreaks (e.g., antivirals for herpes).
 There are also medications available to help people with HIV live longer and healthier lives.

 If your test comes back positive